 Avoid including registry information for gifts as it may appear to be mandatory which, traditionally, it is not.
 You can include special details such as your registry on your wedding website.

 Your wedding invitation is another great place to provide information to your guests such as the dress code.
-The lower left or right corner of the invitation is a perfect location for these details.
+The lower left or right corner of the invitation is a good location for these details.
 Try to limit it to simple attire phrases that will fit on the invitation and provide your guests with the information they need.
 Something like "casual attire" or "black tie" will be sufficient.